 How Should I Respond to Wrong (or Not Very Good) Answers?

-Teaching Strategies to Improve Student Participation in Class
+Teaching Strategies to Improve Student Participation

 The stakes are high when you respond to a student answer that is wrong or just not very good.